dennyabrahamsinaga/dennysinaga.com/content/blog/pointer-overflow-ctf-2023.md

 The final flag is: poctf{uwsp_1_4m_4ll_7h47_7h3r3_15_0f_7h3_m057_r34l}

-There's also an alternative way to obtain the flag.
-We just copy this Javascript code and run it:
+There's also an alternative way to get the flag.
+Just copy and run this Javascript code:

 ```
 var Gatekeeper = [];